hplgit/MAlley-slide-templates/README.md

 LaTeX/Beamer has experienced considerable competition from [reveal.js](http://lab.hakim.se/reveal-js/#/) and to some extent [deck.js](http://imakewebthings.com/deck.js/).
-Both these tools are based on modern HTML5 and CSS technology and combines in some way the strength for mathematics and computer code from LaTeX/Beamer with the visual appearance of PowerPoint, Keynote, and Google Presenter.
+Both these tools are based on modern HTML5 and CSS technology and combine in some way the strength for mathematics and computer code from LaTeX/Beamer with the visual appearance of PowerPoint, Keynote, and Google Presenter.
-Especially in more mathematically or computer science oriented communities, there is significant use of LaTeX/Beamer and reveal.js, with the Markdown-based Remark tool as a new interesting alternative coming up (Markdown-based tools are gaining increasing popularity in general).
+Especially in more mathematically or computer science oriented communities, there is significant use of LaTeX/Beamer and reveal.js, with the Markdown-based [Remark](http://remarkjs.com/#1) tool as a new interesting alternative coming up (Markdown-based tools are gaining increasing popularity in general).

+#### Remark

+The HTML, reveal.js, deck.js, Remark, and LaTeX/Beamer slides
+in this repository were all *automatically generated* from [slides in DocOnce format](https://github.com/hplgit/MAlley-slide-templates/blob/master/doconce/AE_presentation_template.do.txt).
+So to write LaTeX/Beamer slides, one can either write directly in LaTeX markup, or one can write in DocOnce markup and automatically translate to LaTeX/Beamer.
+The advantage of writing on DocOnce is that one can easily generate reveal.js, deck.js, Remark, and plain HTML slides as well.

+#### Author

+The content of repository was created by Hans Petter Langtangen ([hplgit](https://github.com/hplgit)), Simula Research Laboratory and Unviersity of Oslo, Norway.